Thousands of majestic trumpeter swans fill this park, sounding distinctly like a certain brass instrument.

 About 2,000 trumpeter swans typically arrive in the area during November.
 They spend the cold winter months floating and swimming within this section of the Mississippi River, which remains mostly unfrozen because the water is heated from a nuclear generating plant upstream.
 The beautiful white birds cover the water in clusters of feathered bodies and stay until the lakes thaw and the snow melts from the fields in the spring.

 This park hasn’t always been the swans’ go-to winter destination.
 A pair of trumpeter swans was released in the area in the 1980s as part of a plan to help preserve the species.
 After more and more were released, a local woman named Sheila Lawrence began feeding them from her backyard (along with the ducks and geese that lived nearby).
 As time went on and the population grew, the swans realized this particular spot was a great place to grab some easy grub.

 Lawrence, who was lovingly nicknamed the “Swan Lady,” took to tossing the birds buckets of corn every year until she passed away in 2011.
-Her husband Jim Lawrence carries on the tradition in her honor.
-Now, each winter, more and more swans continue congregating in the park.
+Her husband Jim Lawrence carried on the tradition in her honor until 2020 when the practice of feeding the swans was discontinued.

 Follow us on Twitter to get the latest on the world's hidden wonders.

 Like us on Facebook to get the latest on the world's hidden wonders.Follow us on Twitter Like us on Facebook